-It’s hard to believe this vast expanse of desert, known as the Mojave National Preserve, is located only 3 hours from Los Angeles and even harder to believe the sheer size of the dunes when you see them for the first time.
+It’s hard to believe this vast expanse of desert, known as the Mojave National Preserve, is located only 3 hours from Los Angeles and even harder to understand the sheer size of the dunes when you see them for the first time.
 The Kelso Dunes are a great place to experience something completely different such as climbing to the top of a massive pile of sand, which is a feat in itself.
 I recommend the journey in time for sunset as I am sure you will thank me for it when you see the colors the sun and the desert are creating for you, just remember these photos look better in real life.
 Here is all the information if you want to check it out.

 - 4 miles and 700 hard feet of elevation

 - Dirt road for 3 miles to get there but should be passable by most cars

 If you enter from the North side of the preserve you will be able to see the Kelso Dunes at least 25 miles before you get to them, they are that big.
 As one of the most popular locations in the park, there are a decent amount of signs leading you to the dirt road that will take you to the dunes.
 While it is a little washboard, it was not bad at all to drive on, there are worse roads in the Salton Sea, and I easily did it in a Toyota Matrix.

-The terrain itself is a lot of hills as you approach the main dune so you will be going up and down and constantly seeing views like this.
-There is not really a path persay and you will see foot steps leading in all directions.
+The terrain itself is a lot of hills as you approach the main dune so you will be going up and down and continuously seeing views like this.
+There is not a path per say, and you will see footsteps leading in all directions.

-As you start to get to the base of the dune you will be able to look back at the amazing dunes you have conquered so far.
+As you start to get to the base of the dune, you will be able to look back at the fantastic dunes you have conquered so far.